ApiniLabs/PAC-ID/README.md

 ##### Placement of the Visual Marker

--   The visual marker MUST be placed to the left or to the bottom of the 2D-code.
+-   The visual marker MUST be placed to the right or to the bottom of the 2D-code.
 -   The spacing between visual marker and the 2D-code MUST match its minimum quiet zone (yellow area, e.g. 4 modules for QR codes, 1 module for Data Matrix codes)
 -   Visual markers placed at the bottom SHALL start from left to right.
 Right to Left is allowed when surrounded by RTL languages.
--   Visual markers placed at the left, SHALL start from top to bottom.
+-   Visual markers placed at the right, SHALL start from top to bottom.

 ![A PAC-ID.](images/pac-id-visual-marker.svg)